III B Society

 b5,3) Organization from an individual to a criminal cartel to a fascist system.

-b5,4) Technology from bio-mechanical action to professional expertise to dominating high tech.
+b5,4) Technology from bio-mechanical action to weapon of mass destruction.

-b5,5) Severity from practical joke to manipulation to impairment to bestiality to fascism.
+b5,5) Severity from practical joke to manipulation to impairment to bestiality.

 III B 7 Summary

-Society is a man made object, a construction of components out of people and relations.
+Society is a man made object, existing out of the components man, population and man - man relations.